Kitbashery/kitbashery.github.io/docs/modular-ai/example-module.md

         }

         /// <summary>
-        /// Executes an action based on an index that should match an action's name in this module's <see cref="actions"/> array.
+        /// Executes an action based on an index that should match an action's name in this module's actions array.
         /// </summary>
         /// <param name="actionIndex"></param>
         public override void executeAction(int actionIndex)